-Moncton man missing for months - RCMP
+Moncton man missing since May found - RCMP

 Luke Powers, 42, made headlines for January 2014 machete attack at Fredericton college during breakdown and was found not criminally responsible due to mental disorder at time